 \subsection{solo-bumpy potential}

-In this subsection, we construct inflaton field with one bump in its potential.
-We take the potential to be of the following form:
+In this subsection, we construct inflation field with one bump in its potential.
+We consider the potential to be in the following form:

-Here the basic potential is of power-law form while there is Gassian function-like bump on the potential.
-The parameters $b$, $c$ and $d$ denotes the height, the central value in $\phi$ and the width of the bump.
-From this potential, one gets
+Here the basic potential is of the power-law form while there is Gaussian function-like bump on the potential, with the parameters $b$, $c$ and $d$ denoting the height, central value in $\phi$, and width of the bump.
+In general, the power spectrum of the slow-roll inflation potential does not contribute to the peak in the power spectrum, which is required for the formation of the primordial black holes.
+In this case, it is common to add a local Gaussian bump in the inflation potential, which has been studied in \cite{Mishra:2019pzq, Ragavendra:2021qdu, Atal:2019cdz}.
+In the following part, we will see that by choosing the parameters practically, the addition of local Gaussian bumps can effectively slow down the inflation field and enhance the scalar power spectrum associated with the formation of the primordial black hole.
+From this potential, the following can be obtained:

-In Fig. \ref{FIG1}, we plot various relations between variables involved in this case.
-In the numerical calculation, we choose the parameters as:
+In Fig. \ref{FIG1}, we plot various relationships between variables involved in this case.
+In the numerical calculation, we select the parameters as follows:

-From the plot, we can easily see that there is a bump in the potential at $\phi=11M_{pl}$.
-Due to the bump, the inflaton will stay around $\phi=11M_{pl}$ for a short while.
-However, if the initial velocity of $\phi$ is insufficient, inflaton may stop at the bump forever and can not continue to roll, leading to an eternal inflation.
-On the other hand, if the initial velocity of the inflaton is too large, the inflaton will pass through the bump very quickly, which will make the peak value of the power spectrum too low to have enough abundance of the PBHs.
+From the plot, it can be easily observed that there is a bump in the potential at $\phi=11M_{pl}$.
+Owing to the bump, the inflation will stay around $\phi=11M_{pl}$ for a short period.
+However, if the initial velocity of $\phi$ is insufficient, inflation may stop at the bump forever and will not continue to roll, leading to an eternal inflation.
+Conversely, if the initial velocity of the inflation is too large, the inflation will pass through the bump very quickly, which will make the peak value of the power spectrum too low to have sufficient abundance of PBHs.
 Therefore, both the initial velocity and the parameters of the bump need to be carefully settled.
-In the numerical calculation, we set the initial value of $\phi$ to be $\phi_i=16.2M_{pl}$, from which $\phi$ rolls down, and the initial velocity of $\phi$ to be $\dot\phi_i=4.5\times 10^{-6}$, so as to satisfy the observational constraint from CMB.
+In the numerical calculation, we set the initial value of $\phi$ to be $\phi_i=16.2M_{pl}$, from which $\phi$ rolls down, and the initial velocity of $\phi$ to be $\dot\phi_i=4.5\times 10^{-6}$, to satisfy the observational constraint from CMB.